bboolean/print-weather/README.md

 # print-weather

-Print the weather for a specific latitude and longitude
+Print the weather for a specific latitude and longitude.

 ## Run